Tiffin, Ohio: Education

+Tiffin holds the Tiffin-Seneca Public Library which in 2021 had 11,138 registered borrowers.

 Media

 Tiffin is served by The Advertiser-Tribune as its primary print newspaper, and TiffinOhio.net as its primary online news website.
-The city has 4 radio stations, 1600 WTTF AM, 103.7 WCKY-FM, 103.3 WSJG-LP "St. John Paul The Great Radio," and 93.3 COOL FM.
+The city has 4 radio stations, 1600 WTTF AM, 103.7 WCKY-FM, 103.3 WSJG-LP "St. John Paul The Great Radio". and 93.3 COOL FM.
 It is also served by its local news/sport/entertainment channel, WTIF (Channel 21 on Cable, and currently not carried by DirecTV or Dish Network).

-Infrastructure

 Transportation

 Tiffin has one airport, Seneca County Airport (K16G).
-A flex-route bus service, the Shelton Shuttle, is provided by Seneca-Crawford Area Transportation.
+A flex-route bus service, the Shelton Shuttle, is provided by Seneca-Crawford Area Transportation, riders must wait at designated bus stops to ride.
+Tiffin also has a local transportation service known as Midwest-Runners, which is available for rides to and from specified locations, and available on short notice, by calling 419-455-1195.

 Tiffin is currently on 5 state routes, as well as U.S. Route 224, which skirts the city's southern edge.
 Tiffin is located on the southern terminus of Northern Ohio and Western Railway.
 CSX operates a busy line that travels east and west through the city.
 The city is still a very busy railhub for CSX because of its closeness to CSX's Willard Yard and the "Iron Triangle" in Fostoria.